Aelion-Solutions/world-agent/README.md

 # Aelion World Agent (AWA)

 AWA is project made for fun to see what AI Agents build in their free time :)
+Adapters can be customized to allow agents to also read states from plugins.
+I put an example and some real adapters to get ya started

 ---